tisanelabs/tisane-docs/sdks/index.md

 ﻿# Overview

-Tisane Embedded allows in-process integration of the Tisane functionality in desktop and server applications, eliminating the need to connect to a remote server.
+Tisane Embedded allows in-process integration of the Tisane functionality, eliminating the need to connect to a remote server.
 The two principal components of the package are the runtime library and the set of language models.

 The core library is based on POSIX C/C++ and uses RocksDB to store its language models, supporting all POSIX-compliant OSes.
 For easier integration in .NET applications, Core .NET wrapper component is provided.